 There are three aspects to this change.
-First, we will need to create a listing for our SMTP server so that other SMTP servers know where to look when they have email for our domain (the MX host setting).
+First, I will need to create a listing for my SMTP server so that other SMTP servers know where to look when they have email for my domain (the MX host setting).
 Secondly, I will set up my router/firewall so that my SMTP server can communicate with the outside world.
-Finally I will of course have to adjust our Postfix configuration.
+Finally I will of course have to adjust my Postfix configuration.

-Setting your MX host means telling the world what the address of the SMTP server is for any given domain.
-This can take the form of saying that the MX host address for the domain stuffandstuff.com is simply stuffandstuff.com.
+Setting your MX host means telling the world what the address of the SMTP server is for mail for your domain.
+This can take the form of saying that the MX host address for the domain acorp.com is simpy acorp.com

 Why is this necessary then?
 A couple of reasons.
-First, if stuffandstuff has a ton of email, they might need more mail servers.
-One way to distribute the load is to set multiple hosts in the MX host setting: mail1.stuffandstuff.com, mail2.stuffandstuff.com, etc. These can be given priorities so that an SMTP server trying to deliver mail to a stuffandstuff.com account will try them in order.
-Or maybe stuffandstuff.com don’t want the hassle of email management and have outsourced the job to mailandstuff.com.
-Then they would need to tell the world that email destined for stuffandstuff.com should be directed to the SMTP server at mailandstuff.com (which is hopefully configured to accept mail for that destination).
+First, if ACORP has a ton of email, they might need more mail servers.
+One way to distribute the load is to set multiple hosts in the MX host setting: mail1.acorp.com, mail2.acorp.com, etc. These can be given priorities so that an SMTP server trying to deliver mail to a acorp.com account will try them in order.
+Or maybe acorp.com don’t want the hassle of email management and have outsourced the job to BCORP.
+Then they would need to tell the world that email destined for acorp.com should be directed to the SMTP server at bcorp.com (which is hopefully configured to accept mail for that destination).

-You may have followed other guides instructing you to set the MX host to the mail subdomain, e.g. mail.stuffandstuff.com.
-If you don’t use a separate machine for mail, there’s absolutely no reason for this (2020 note: This is technically true – a mail subdomain doesn’t help in any way shape or form, it’s just a convention.
+Most guides to selfhosted email will instruct you to set the MX host to the mail subdomain, e.g. mail.acorp.com.
+If you don’t use a separate machine for mail, there’s absolutely no need for this (2020 note: This is technically true – a mail subdomain doesn’t help in any way shape or form, it’s just a convention.
 But some advanced online services and protocols will likely find the lack of a mail subdomain objectionable much further down the line).
 Setting the MX host is about finding your SMTP server as simply as possible and the overall domain name will accomplish that just as well as intricate subdomains that may complicate matters once we start adding certificates.
 Keep it simple, stupid.